 Day 7 Teusajaure – Vakkotavare 15KM 5/6hours.

-Something strange has happened with my memory card, so I lost all photos from this part of the hike.
+Something strange has happened with my memory card, so I lost all the photos from this part of the hike.

-This part has both a steep climb and a very steep and long descent down to the highway where you can take the bus to the next hut and continue the hike, but the worst thing this day will be all the water, you will get your feet wet even with good hiking boots.
+This part has both a steep climb and a very steep and long descent down to the highway where you can take the bus to the next hut and continue the hike, but the worst thing this day will be all the water.
+You will get your feet wet even with good hiking boots.

 If you manage to arrive early at the hut, you’ll be lucky to catch one of the two buses to Saltoluokta fjällstation, the first one leaves around 10.30nam and the second one at 12.30 am.
-If you miss those two the only option is to spend the night a Vakkotavare hut and take the bus the next day instead.
+If you miss those two, the only option is to spend the night in a Vakkotavare hut and take the bus the next day instead.

 Additional info about Kungsleden

 There´s No Permit or Registration needed to do the Kungsleden hike.

 Getting to the Kungsleden trail

 There are two trains a day from Norway a day.

 Narvik – Abisko 10.53 and 12.40.
 The train takes one and a half hours and costs 66 KR if booked in advance.